preciofishbone/OmniaDocsG2/pages/page-types/working-with-sections-and-blocks/index.rst

 Using the Stepper section
 ***************************
-In Omnia 6.5 a Stepper section is available.
+In Omnia 6.5 and later, a Stepper section is available.

 .. image:: stepper-section.png